alexanderhowada/oppai_challenge/README.md

 Databricks is deployed on top of a cloud service provider (AWS/GCP/Azure) and it uses their infrastructure to run.
-Therefore, the data is stored withing the data provider and not on Databricks!
+Therefore, the data is stored withing the cloud provider and not on Databricks!

 For pricing, we have to pay for the cloud provider resources + Databricks.
 The total pricing for this deployement is approximatelly: